shauns/docker-ebs-attach/README.md

 docker-ebs-attach
 ==============

 Docker container that attaches an EBS volume to the local ec2 instance.
+The volume is identified by its Name tag.

 Usage:

 ```
 docker run -it --rm leg100/ebs-attach \
---volumeid vol-123123 \
+--volume-name MyVolumeName \
 --device /dev/xvdf \
 --region eu-west-1
 ```